MicrosoftDocs/Advertising/advertising/bingads-13/guides/show-ads-target-audience.md

 ### <a name="locationcriterion"></a>Location Criterion
 With location criteria, you can choose to show ads to potential customers in, searching for, or viewing pages about:
 - All available countries/regions
-- Selected cities, zip codes, metro areas (Nielsen DMA&reg; in the United States), states/provinces, and countries/regions
+- Selected cities, zip codes, metro areas (Microsoft Market Area in the United States), states/provinces, and countries/regions

 > [!NOTE]
 > For a list of geographical location codes, see [Geographical Location Codes](geographical-location-codes.md).